March 15 2022

 COMPANION FLOWERS

 Foliage and flowers are edible and often tossed in salads to add a peppery flavour.
 A natural companion in the vegetable garden, nasturtiums trap and discourage harmful insects.
-A mix of vibrant red, orange, gold, peach and apricot flowers grow above the 30cm (12″) high foliage.
-Unique bright green and white marbled leaves.
+Jewel Dwarf Double Mix has a mounding growth habit that produces masses of brightly coloured orange and yellow double blooms.

 Seed Source: Halifax Seed; Photo Credit: Halifax Seed